 CAM-generated NC programs are created externally of the control using CAM systems.

-In combination with 5-axis simultaneous machining and free-form surfaces, CAM systems provide a convenient solution, which in some cases may be the only solution possible.
+CAM systems provide a comfortable and sometimes unique solution in connection with 5-axis simultaneous machining of free-form surfaces.

 For CAM-generated NC programs to be able to use the full performance potential of the control and to provide you with such options as intervention and correction, certain requirements must be met.